ETO Logo

 Known limitations

 • The MAC doesn’t cover non-public research.
 The MAC only includes research that has been publicly released and is included in one of our data sources.
-We believe these sources cover the large majority of publicly released research worldwide, but a great deal of research is never made public.
+We believe these sources cover a significant fraction of publicly released research worldwide (and in particular, the large majority of published research in English), but a great deal of research is never made public.
 In particular, military research and commercial research may never be written up in open sources, or even written up at all.
-We have no way of knowing how much of this “hidden” research exists, or how different the MAC would look if it were somehow included.
+We have no way of knowing how much of this "hidden" research exists, or how different the MAC would look if it were somehow included.

 • The MAC’s sources may introduce problems.
 The MAC incorporates articles from many different datasets, making it a uniquely comprehensive dataset on worldwide research.
 No dataset is perfect, though.
 Errors, gaps, and judgment calls in the MAC’s underlying datasets are likely to make it into the MAC itself.